dqops/dqo/docs/getting-started/add-data-source-connection.md

 ### Download the sample CSV file

 In the example, we will use a sample CSV file named **austin_crime.csv**.
-This file contains a fragment of the [BigQuery public dataset Austin Crime Data](https://console.cloud.google.com/marketplace/details/city-of-austin/austin-crime), but feel free to use your own CSV file if you prefer.
+This file contains a fragment of the [public dataset Austin Crime Data](https://console.cloud.google.com/marketplace/details/city-of-austin/austin-crime), but feel free to use your own CSV file if you prefer.

 To download the sample CSV file, [open the GitHub webpage](https://github.com/dqops/dqo/blob/develop/dqops/sampledata/files/csv/austin_crime_sample/austin_crime.csv),